 Your chance to tell us what you want to read, and why.

-Welcome to an ongoing experiment.
+Welcome to an experiment.
 In the article below you will find brief descriptions of three papers that have caught our interest at Nature.
-Next week, one of our reporters will report in more detail about the way the work in one of these papers was done, what the rest of the field thinks, what the implications are, and more.
-The question is: which of the three possibilities would you like us to investigate further?
+Next week, one of our reporters will dig into one of these papers in order to report in more detail about the way the work was done, what the implications are, and more.
+The question is: which of these possibilities would you like us to investigate further?
 Tell us in the comments field.

 This week: iron in the sea, bacteria in baby worms, and quantum optics in gambling.